The Federation Governing Board

 - Relationship-building skills which encourage team working, facilitate good decision making and ensure productive working relationships

 There is a wide range of expertise that can also be useful on a Governing Board: financial management and accountancy, organisational change management, legal, human resources, property/estates management, procurement and contracting services, project management, equal opportunities, special needs, quality assurance & service improvement, risk management, health and safety, marketing and public relations

-If you are interested in becoming a Federation Governor please contact Andy Balmer Executive Headteacher who will send your details to the Chair of Governors.
+If you are interested in becoming a Federation Governor please contact either of our Acting Head teachers, Claire Shepherd, or Pamela Murphy, who will send your details to the Chair of Governors.
 Or write to the chair of governors c/o one of the schools who will then contact you and arrange a meeting to discuss the Governor role and answer any questions you may have.